arnavk23/Mancity_predictions_for_season23-24/README.md

 # Mancity_predictions_for_season23-24
 Predicting the result for a manchester city match from their matches in the 2023-2024 season

-Project Steps
+Project Steps:
 Make predictions about manchester city's chances to win a match using scikit-learn.
 Measure error and improve our predictions.

 File overview:
 predictions.ipynb - a Jupyter notebook that makes predictions.
 Local Setup

-Installation
+Installation:
 To follow this project, please install the following locally:
 JupyerLab
 Python 3.8+